 1. White Rice 白米

 White rice has the husk, bran, and germ removed and the grains polished.
-The pearly white grains is less nutrient-rich compared to other types of rice such as brown rice and GABA rice as the nutrients are found in the outer layers.
+The pearly white grains are less nutrient-rich compared to other types of rice such as brown rice and GABA rice as the nutrients are found in the outer layers.
 Because the layers are stripped off, it cooks much faster as the grains absorb water easily.
 It’s also easily digestible and easy to eat, and the preferred rice for 70% of the Japanese population.
-It’s also referred to as Seihakumai (精白米).
+It’s also referred to as seihakumai (精白米).

 - How to Cook Japanese Rice in a Rice Cooker

 - How to Cook Rice in a Donabe

 - How to Cook Japanese Rice on the Stove